 What is a cover letter?

-A cover letter is a document that serves as an introduction to your résumé and is written with a specific job in mind.
+A cover letter serves as an introduction to your résumé and is written with a specific job in mind.

 A well-written cover letter also shows that you have strong written communication skills.